• Careers at WPIC

 China’s Omega-3 Category Is Growing Through Crossborder Channels

 Ask most Western supplement brands how they plan to expand their omega-3 business in China and you will usually hear about brand storytelling, pristine ingredient sourcing, or capsule purity.
-Worthwhile topics, certainly.
-Yet WPIC’s Discripto® data keeps pointing somewhere else.
+Worthwhile topics.
+But WPIC’s Discripto® dataset, which tracks performance across Tmall, JD, and Douyin, points somewhere else.
 In China, omega-3 growth is channel-led.

-Crossborder e-commerce has taken the lead.
-Platforms such as Tmall Global, JD Worldwide, and Douyin now generate the bulk of new demand, with crossborder health supplements growing 27.3% year-on-year in 2025.
+The data shows crossborder e-commerce now drives the bulk of new demand, with crossborder health supplements growing 27.3% year-on-year in 2025.

-Within that ecosystem, Tmall Global holds roughly 57% of the omega-3 market, making it the primary volume engine for imported fish oil supplements.
-Douyin, meanwhile, is the fastest mover, growing 65.9% year-on-year in 2025 and reshaping how consumers evaluate price, value, and purchase decisions around omega-3.
+Within that ecosystem, Tmall Global holds roughly 57% of the omega-3 market, acting as the primary volume engine for imported fish oil.
+Douyin is the fastest mover, growing 65.9% year-on-year in 2025, reshaping how consumers evaluate price, value, and purchase decisions.

-Discripto® data shows a consistent pattern.
-Brands that entered emerging channels early built momentum.
-Brands that waited for certainty arrived to a much steeper climb, regardless of positioning or formulation quality.
+WPIC’s analysis points to a consistent pattern: brands that entered emerging channels early built momentum.
+Those that waited for certainty arrived to a much steeper climb, regardless of positioning or formulation quality.

 Timing behaves like compound interest.
 Early beats clever.
 Early beats polished.
 Early beats elaborate storytelling about fish.